involucro/involucro/README.md

 Example: `runStep.withConfig({links = {"redis"}})`.

 NOTE: By default, `involucro` binds the current directory as `/source`.
-If the `Binds` key is set in the given table, it overwrites this binding. `Involucro` however interprets the given bindings, and changes all relative source bindings to absolute paths.
+If the `Binds` key is set in the given table it overwrites this binding. `Involucro` however interprets the given bindings and changes all relative source bindings to absolute paths.
 This enables bindings such as `{binds = {"./dist:/data", "/tmp:/tmp"}}`.